scholarslab/engl-5559/herzig/README.md

 <param title="zombie" eid="Q9406">

 # Hadriana's Garden--Sea Grapes
 "For me, the magic would always begin in the  garden.
-My father, an amateur botanist, had wanted to please us by cultivating not only the plant life particular to Haiti and the Dominican Republic, but flora from all over the Caribbean, from Cuba to Trinidad, passing by Jamaica, Martinique, Guadeloupe, and the entirety of the French Antilles.
-Thus there was a sample of each and every species of flowering plant blossoming outside our house, from the most humble to the most spectacular: from sea grape to leatherwood; from morning glories to cabbage palmettos; from cinnamon bark, with its smell of cassis" (Depestre 196).
+My father, an amateur botanist, had wanted to please us by cultivating not only the plant life particular to Haiti and the Dominican Republic, but flora from all over the Caribbean, from Cuba to Trinidad, passing by Jamaica, Martinique, Guadeloupe, and the entirety of the French Antilles" (Depestre 196)

 <param ve-image
        label="Sea Grape"